 And, to answer the question;

 What is the best backup service or solution available today for WordPress sites?

 Any professional premium backup service is good, and there are some great sites you can use for this.

-I’ve tried most of those myself, and none of them makes me feel easy at night in all honesty.
+I’ve tried most of those myself, and none of them makes me feel easy in all honesty.

 In addition, backing up on the same server your site is hosted on, isn’t a solution either.